kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

       :mod:`maputils` which prompts a user to enter relevant data.
 The functions need to return their data in a special format.
 See documentation in :mod:`maputils`.

+   CRVAL
+      The reference world coordinate that corresponds to a reference pixel.
+      Its value is extracted from a FITS header or a Python dictionary.